dimitri-koenig/alfred-confluence-workflow/README.md

 1. Clone this repo into your Alfred workflows directory `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/`

-2. Go into the cloned repo directory and copy the `config.example.php` to `config.php`

-3. Insert your confluence credentials into that `config.php` file
+2. Go into your mac keychain program, and either search for your confluence safari login data, or create such an item (more later)

+3. Add "com.alfredapp.dimitrikoenig.confluencesuggest" to the comment field

 4. Ready

+## TODOS

+* Explain keychain usage and alternative
+* Somehow add recently viewed pages